-20 QCA, Aurizon Network's 2017 draft access undertaking, draft decision, December 2017, p.
+18 QCA, Aurizon Network's 2017 draft access undertaking, draft decision, December 2017, p.
 247; QCA, Aurizon Network's 2017 draft access undertaking, decision, December 2018, p.
 184.

-• The QRC said that Aurizon Network's incentive to maintain the competitiveness of electric traction in the CQCN has been significantly reduced by the electric traction DAAU that was approved by the QCA in 2019.23 We accept that the approval of the electric traction DAAU has provided Aurizon Network with an additional level of protection against potential asset stranding risk for its electric infrastructure, but we note that this DAAU was predicated on a 'socialisation of costs as a last resort' approach, with an expectation that Aurizon Network and operators would likely explore alternative measures prior to socialisation being triggered.
-Thus, we consider there are still reasonable incentives for Aurizon Network to continue to seek to maintain the competitiveness of its electric infrastructure.

-Aurizon Network has indicated that, with regard to its electricity supply procurement, all risk management activities are undertaken by the retailer under the terms of the supply agreement.
-It said that it has no direct exposure to the wholesale cost of electricity.24 We consider this is not surprising for an entity for which participation in wholesale energy markets is not a core or specialist part of its business (as would be the case with, for example, an electricity retailer).

-Given the existing UT5 arrangements, it appears that Aurizon Network is neither exposed to, nor compensated for, pricing risk associated with electricity supply to its customers.
+- There is insufficient evidence for us to be satisfied that Aurizon Network acted imprudently in undertaking its electricity supply procurement process-there was unexpected and unprecedented volatility in the NEM in 2022, and the timing for finalising and signing the supply agreement was similar to the 2017 process.
+As the processes followed in 2022 were similar to those followed in 2017, when it appears that Aurizon Network also did not undertake any separate hedging activity, it is not clear why users would have expected such activity to occur in the lead-up to finalising and signing the new supply agreement. - Aurizon Network has incentives to ensure it procures electricity in an efficient manner: - As the Aurizon Group is vertically integrated, there are likely to be adverse financial implications for Aurizon Network's related operator if electricity is priced inefficiently. - Under the procurement process, electricity is procured to meet the demand of both the CQCN and the Aurizon Group's broader Queensland business-so the Aurizon Group is subject to the same price risks as Aurizon Network's customers. - In recent years, Aurizon Network has undertaken significant investment in the CQCN electric infrastructure-and is therefore incentivised to act to improve the competitiveness of electric traction in the CQCN.19 - Aurizon Network has indicated that, with regard to its electricity supply procurement, all risk management activities are undertaken by the retailer under the terms of the supply agreement.
+It said that it has no direct exposure to the wholesale cost of electricity.20 - Given the existing UT5 arrangements, it appears that Aurizon Network is neither exposed to, nor compensated for, pricing risk associated with electricity supply to its customers.
 In particular, the true-up provisions that apply act as a pass-through, allocating the risk of cost variations to access holders.
-In addition, Aurizon Network's rate of return (agreed with users, proposed, and approved as part of the UT5 DAAU process) was based on industry's own assessment of the commercial and regulatory risks under the proposed UT5 DAAU arrangements, as well as the benefits and costs that these provisions are expected to provide.

-In both our draft and final decisions on Aurizon Network's 2017 DAU, we noted that moving to progressive purchasing will expose Aurizon Network's customers to significant short-term price risk25, which must be managed effectively-but were mindful that Aurizon Network had consulted with its users who endorsed the proposed approach at that time.26

-Aurizon Network's expert consultant (Edge2020) appears to have been central to the procurement processes related to the new supply agreement.
-In its initial submission, the QRC acknowledged that the electricity market is complex, as is the task of managing risk within the market.
-It said that it is for this reason that customers encouraged Aurizon Network to engage Edge2020 as an expert adviser on electricity procurement in 2016.27
+In addition, Aurizon Network's rate of return (agreed with users, proposed, and approved as part of the UT5 DAAU process) was based on industry's own assessment of the commercial and regulatory risks under the proposed UT5 DAAU arrangements, as well as the benefits and costs that these provisions are expected to provide. - In both our draft and final decisions on Aurizon Network's 2017 DAU, we noted that moving to progressive purchasing will expose Aurizon Network's customers to significant short-term price risk21, which must be managed effectively-but were mindful that Aurizon Network had consulted with its users who endorsed the proposed approach at that time.22 - Aurizon Network's expert consultant (Edge2020) appears to have been central to the procurement processes related to the new supply agreement.
+In its submission, the QRC acknowledged that the electricity market is complex, as is the task of managing risk within the market.
+It said that it is for this reason that customers encouraged Aurizon Network to engage Edge2020 as an expert adviser on electricity procurement in 2016.23

+21 In contrast, procuring energy through a traditional fixed-price retail contract typically provides reasonable price stability, insulating customers from potentially significant short-term price volatility in the wholesale electricity market.

+22 QCA, Aurizon Network's 2017 draft access undertaking, draft decision, December 2017, pp. 248-249; QCA, Aurizon Network's 2017 draft access undertaking, decision, December 2018, p.
+186.